Cosimo-CS/Project-Linux_server_-_desktop/README.md

   version: 2
     ```

-After that switch of the machine using
+After that switch off the machine using

 ```sh
 init 0
 ```

-# Why are we using the interface enp0s8 and the ip address 192.168.52.1/24 ?
+### __Why are we using the interface enp0s8 and the ip address 192.168.52.1/24 ?__

 Because in our software Oracle Virtual box we gonna change the settings of the virtual machine and add another interface to configure a static ip address to allow the configuration for the SSH and also for the GLPI.